gubi/Bootstrap-FA-Star-Rating/README.md

 		textVote: "rate", // You can translate in your language
 		textVotes: "rates"
 	}, function(selected) {
-		// You can insert an ajax call to save the user selection alert("Your rate is " + selected + "!");
+		// Insert here an ajax call to save the user selection alert("Your rate is " + selected + "!");
 	});
 });